Pillar 1: Onsite

 | Financial modelling | "cafe startup costs Australia", "cafe break-even calculator" | High |

-| Menu costing | "cafe recipe costing spreadsheet", "menu cost calculator Australia" | High |
+| Recipe costing tools | "cafe recipe costing spreadsheet", "menu cost calculator Australia", "cafe food cost calculator" | High |

-| POS and software | "cafe planning software Australia", "Square POS cafe integration" | High |
+| POS and software | "cafe point of sale", "cafe planning software Australia", "best POS for cafe" | High |

 | Comparison | "HospoSure alternative", "cafe business planning tool" | High |